notaz/picodrive/platform/base_readme.txt

 Disabling this improves performance for games using the FM unit, and usually means falling back to the non-FM sound.

+@@7.
+"SMS palette in TMS modes"
+The Master System graphics chip can emulate the TMS grafic modes used in MSX and SG-1000 games, but it is using a color palette which is much darker and the colours aren't a good match.
+This option uses the original color palette of the TMS graphics chip, which gives better results for MSX/SG-1000 ports.

 Advanced options
 ----------------